netguru/nodejs-recruitment-task/README.md

 Authorization: Bearer <token>
 ```

-Moreover, postman when the user logged in with the token the user can post in the url `http://localhost:3000/auth/movies`.
+Moreover, `Postman API` when the user logged in with the token the user can post in the url `http://localhost:3000/auth/movies`.
 # Authorization service

 Also use JWT token to authorize as a users and it is located in `.env` file in the project directory.